kawu/hist-pl/cluster-lang/README.md

 TODO
 ====

-* Estimate optimal custom cost parameters on the basis of PoliMorf.
-This process should be dictionary-agnostic.
+* Estimate custom cost parameters on the basis of PoliMorf.
+  The process should be dictionary-agnostic.
 * Translate raw text into a list of words.
 It should be kept in mind, that there are some strage artifacts in historical texts.